Code-Institute-Submissions/louis-bacon-portfolio-2/testing.md

 * Safari
 * Opera

+The website proved good compatibility with all browsers as the functionality and performance was consistent across the board.
+I observed the following minor issues:

+* the add to cart buttons are surrounded by a thin grey shadow in Mozilla Firefox as if the rest of the page were slightly set back.
+Nonetheless their position on the page and the clarity of the add to cart icon makes the button functionality clear.

 See the screenshots below for the website layout on a Samsung Galaxy S5 (screen width of 360px) as an example:

 ![A screen capture of the home page on a Galaxy S5 using Developer Tools](./libraries/testing/screen-capture-homepage-galaxy-s5.png)